saeed-vayghan/Algorithm/README.md

 1. [lowest-common-ancestor.js](lowest-common-ancestor.js): Lowest common Ancestor
 1. [ways-to-decode-message.js](ways-to-decode-message.js): How many ways to decode a message?
 1. [find-sets-of-numbers-adds-up-to-x.js](find-sets-of-numbers-adds-up-to-x.js): Dynamic Programming, Find Sets Of Numbers That Add Up To X
+1. [all-subsets of-a-set.js](all-subsets of-a-set.js): All possible subsets of a set

 ## More To Do